 Looking at the Scope

 Again, we will use an oscilloscope to look at a sample of the transmitter’s RF output.

 To an extent, measuring positive modulation using an oscilloscope is the reverse of looking for the negative – instead of looking for the carrier “pinch-off” at the center line, we are looking for the excursions towards the edges of the scope screen.

 In order to calibrate the scope for 125% peak modulation – assuming the normal eight-vertical division scope – start by adjusting the scope gain such that the unmodulated wave form is 1.6 graticules above and below the center line.

-shows a transmitter running right at the limits
+modulation, shows a transmitter running at the limits

 To clarify one item that is often confused: the downward going waveform beyond 1.6 graticules below the centerline is also positive modulation.
 In this configuration, negative modulation is shown only in the area between 1.6 grads above and below the centerline.

 Alternatively, if you would like to gain a higher degree of resolution, you can set the “zero line” 3.2 graticules below the center line, by grounding the input lead and then adjust the channel gain to bring the top of the unmodulated carrier up to the center line.

 This now displays only the upper half of the waveform (each graticule now represents 15.6% modulation and each hash mark between graticules a little over 3%), but it allows for a closer look at the peaks with a bit better resolution.